 - 1-65535 - It all depends on what port you have assigned using 'Edit Bindings' for the Web Site hosting the Web API (inbound and outbound see next bullet)

-If your going to host Nodinite on non default ports, Please contact our support for guidance at email@example.com
+If you're going to host Nodinite on non default ports, Please contact our support for guidance at firstname.lastname@example.org

 The Web API accesses the databases using the Impersonated Windows Account.
 You must ensure that TCP ports used are allowed by your firewalls, depending on location of the SQL database the actual ports used may differ.
 The following Windows Services are involved: